-It is hard to believe that it has been eight and a half years since the devastating earthquake and tsunami along the Tohoku Coastline in Japan.
+It is hard to believe that it has been nearly nine years since the devastating earthquake and tsunami along the Tohoku Coastline in Japan.
 You have helped us assure people in Tohoku that they have not been forgotten as they continue to overcome daily challenges in further rebuilding their lives.
 Recovery and rebuilding take many years.
 People are still living in what was originally intended to be temporary housing and there are still significant housing, infrastructure, labor and other shortages in the region.
 In addition, with the passage of time and the occurrence of devastating natural disasters in other parts of Japan, the number of volunteers going to and the amount of charitable donations being made for Tohoku continue to drop.

 Labor shortages throughout Japan continue to make it very hard for local farmers in Tohoku to run their farms and in turn to further rebuild their lives.
 Many of the local farms are family run with one, two or three family members doing all the work themselves.
-Growing rice, vegetables and fruit sufficient enough to earn a modest livelihood and to repay the significant debts they incurred after the earthquake and tsunami is very labor intensive and the local farmers cannot do all the work by themselves.
+Growing and harvesting rice, vegetables and fruit sufficient enough to earn a modest livelihood and to repay the significant debts they incurred after the earthquake and tsunami is very labor intensive and the local farmers cannot do all the work by themselves.
 They need the continued support of volunteers.

 The local farmers always ask us to convey to everyone who supports our volunteer activities in Tohoku just how much they appreciate all the support.
 What Hands On Tokyo volunteers are able to accomplish in a single day would take the local farmers and their families many days to complete.